The community of Good Shepherd is saddened by your loss and we are here for support as you mourn the death of your loved one.

 Non-Parishioner fees are as follows:

 Sound/Video Tech: $200 (an additional $50.00 an hour after 4 hours)

-Please see Banquet Hall/ Room Rental and the rental agreement for use of the Sanctuary and Hall.
+Please see Banquet Hall/ Room Rental page for more info.